LiquidCake/jsonsiever/README.md

   }
 }
 ```
-(this filters out `str` field that otherwise would be present in response)
+(this filters out `stats.str` field that otherwise would be present in response)

 ### Usage
-After above configuration, requests to configured endpoints will be filtered.
+After making above configuration - requests to configured endpoints will be filtered.
 Since we have both header-based and file-based filtering enabled, priority will be following:
 1. if user provides `X-json-filter-pattern` header with valid filter pattern json - this filter is applied.
-2. else, if user provides `X-client-id` header with value we created filters for (`our-mobile-app`) - client-specific filter is applied.
+2. else, if user provides `X-client-id` header with a value we have filters for (e.g. `our-mobile-app`) - client-specific filter is applied.
-3. else - default client filter file will be used.
+3. else - default client filter file will be used (since we have it in this example).
-4. in case we didnt have nor header value neither any of filter files present for this endpoint, or in case any processing error happened - response would be returned as-is, without any filtering applied.
+4. in case we didn't have nor header value neither any of filter files present for this endpoint, or in case any processing error happened - response would be returned as-is, without any filtering applied.

 ## How to plug Jsonsiever lib into any (Java 17) application
-Without Spring lib would just require `Jackson` and `Slf4j` dependencies added to your application and thats it - `JsonFilteringService` will be usable directly from your code.
+Without SpringBoot, lib would just require `Jackson` and `Slf4j` dependencies added explicitly to your application and that's it - `JsonFilteringService` will be usable directly from your code.

 Example Gradle dependencies:
 ```